With Democrat Stacey Abrams passing on a 2020 challenge to U.S. Sen. David Perdue, a parade of Democrats is expected to quickly enter the contest.

 Details: An auto executive and political newcomer, Amico was defeated by Republican Geoff Duncan in 2018 in the race for lieutenant governor.
 She focused her campaign on a vow to expand the Medicaid program and oppose “religious liberty” measures.
 On the campaign trail, she described herself as a pro-choice, evangelical Christian and former Republican who attends a non-denominational church in Cobb County.
 Raised in rural Missouri and trained at Harvard Business School, she is the executive chair of Jack Cooper Holdings Corp, a Cobb-based trucking and logistics firm.

-Other potential Democratic candidates:
+Other possible candidates:

 Former state Rep. Doug Teper, a top ally to Roy Barnes in the early 2000s, is ruminating on a run.
 Several lesser-known candidates have filed fundraising paperwork with the Federal Election Commission, including Marckeith DeJesus, a financial counselor who lost two recent bids for the state Legislature.
 Stockbridge High School teacher Akhenaten Hotep Amun has also filed papers, as has Elaine Whigham Williams, a pastor who ran for president in 2016.